am8850/azure-docs/APP-SERVICES.md

   - ApplicationInsights
 - Deploying a SPA application (Storage account)
 - Demo:
-  - Deploying an .Net core app to an App Service
+  - Deploying an .Net Core/Node app to an App Service

 ## Intermediate

+Objetives:

+-

+Topics:

 - Deploying a containers
 - Perforamnce: